UoB-COMSM0166/2026-group-27/README.md

 ## 3.2 Identifying Stakeholders

-Stakeholders for Lost in Bristol were identified using the Onion Model to ensure all relevant groups were considered (Alexander & Robertson, 2004).
+Stakeholders for Lost in Bristol were identified using the Onion Model to ensure all relevant groups were considered (Figure 7).
 This helped us understand how different users would interact with the game and ensured the game remained aligned with user needs (Pirozzi, 2019).

 <p align="center">
    <b>Figure 7: </b>